civicrm/civicrm-user-guide/docs/introduction/is-civicrm-for-you.md

 -   play with [one of many free CiviCRM demonstration sites](https://civicrm.org/demo)
 -   download and install [a test CiviCRM database](https://civicrm.org/download) for free
 -   Try [CiviCRM Spark](https://civicrm.org/spark) and easily get your own installation of CiviCRM up-and-running in minutes, starting from $9.50 a month.
 You can cancel at any time.
 CiviCRM Spark is ideal for testing and trialing CiviCRM, or for on-going use by smaller organizations and activities with up to 2,000 contacts.
+-   read the [Using CiviCRM book](https://www.packtpub.com/web-development/using-civicrm-second-edition)! (you might be doing that right now)

 ## Talking to others who use CiviCRM